VecPP/cste_math/README.md

 ### Why are functions not named consistently with established conventions?

-There are two reasons:

-First: `cste_math` is not guaranteed to return values that are going to 100% match their stdlib equivalent on all platforms.
-Having different functions names helps in avoiding anyone assuming that could be the case.
+`cste_math` is not guaranteed to return values that are going to 100% match their standard library equivalent on all platforms.
+Having different functions names helps in preventing people from assuming that could be the case.

-Second: Writing abreviated wrappers around these functions is trivial, so we'd rather make explicit function names by default, and let users write wrappers if they'd rather use convention-based naming.

-In fact, we do maintain a `stdlib` subnamespace (you can find it in `cst_math/stdlib.h`), where renamed versions of the functions matching their stdlib equivalent are found, so that cste_math can be used as a drop-in replacement when the user knows what they're doing.